dynamsoft-docs/camera-enhancer-docs-js/programming/javascript/api-reference/cameraview.md

 **Parameters**

-`tipConfig`: Takes a parameter of type TipConfig and is used to set the configuration for a tip in the camera view.
+`tipConfig`: Takes a parameter of type TipConfig and is used to set the configuration for a tip in the `cameraView`.

 **Return value**